ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/PreparationsForCustomisation/Index.rst

 configuration.

 This overwrites the default labels of the extension.
 Labels can also be added to this file that are required for individually defined purposes or services, for example.
+See :ref:`howto-custom-purpose`, :ref:`howto-custom-service`, and
+:ref:`faq-missing-translation` for common use cases.

 ..  figure:: /Images/HowTo-LocallangPath.png
     :alt: Locallang Path field in the Klaro configuration content tab